Kevinayad/group-29-web/README.md

 Leaderboard is a page where users can set common goals and compete over spots on their specific leaderboard that they made themselves.

+Food Tracker is  a page where users can choose foods to get nutritional information from and add their own foods to the app.